 Dr Kate Baker

-Kate Baker is a Research Fellow in the Centre for Water Systems.
-She is currently working on the Safe & SuRe project, a £1.5m Engineering Physical Sciences Research Council research project, which aims to develop a new paradigm for urban water management in response to emerging challenges and uncertainties.
+Kate Baker is a Postdoctoral Research Fellow in the Centre for Water Systems.
+She is the engagement lead on the Safe & SuRe project, a £1.5m Engineering Physical Sciences Research Council research project, which aims to develop a new paradigm for urban water management in response to emerging challenges and uncertainties.
 Kate is responsible for the knowledge exchange strategy working with academics and industry practitioners to ensure the project outputs are of importance to both the academic community and industry.